 We acknowledge our responsibility as Trustees for maintaining a sound system of governance to safeguard the public funds and assets connected with the National Assembly for Wales Members' Pension Scheme (NAfW MPS).
-The responsibilities of the Trustees are clearly defined in the Statement of Trustees' responsibilities on Page 34.
+The responsibilities of the Trustees are clearly defined in the Statement of Trustees' responsibilities on page 32.

 The NAfW MPS is a statutory scheme and is a registered pension scheme under the Finance Act 2004.
+The Scheme is registered with the Pension Regulator and the Pension Scheme Registry (PSR) number is 12015963.
 The Pension Scheme Tax Reference (PSTR) is 00462258RW.

 The Pensions Team within the Financial Services of the National Assembly for Wales provide secretarial and administrative services to the Trustees and this arrangement is covered by a Memorandum of Understanding between the National Assembly for Wales Remuneration Board (the Board), the National Assembly for Wales Commission (the Commission) and the Trustees.
 The Memorandum of Understanding sets out the respective roles and responsibilities of the Board, the Commission and the Trustees with regard to the management and administration of the NAfW MPS.
 There is also a Pension Board Terms of Reference which sets out those responsibilities specific to the Board covering their remit, the requirements for Board members and the appointment process.

 Governance Framework

 During the year there were three Trustee meetings in July, November and March.
-The attendance below shows the proportion of all meetings attended by Trustees.
+The attendance below shows the proportion of all meetings attended by Trustees appointed at these dates.

-Name Percentage of Meetings Attended Jill Youds Chair 100% Mike Hedges AM Member Representative 100% Gareth Jones Member Representative Stood down prior to the first meeting in July Nia Morgan Commission Representative 67% Joyce Watson AM Commission Representative 100% during her term until 20 November 17 leuan Wyn Jones Member Representative 100% since his appointment on 12 October 17 Caroline Jones AM Commission Representative 100% since her appointment on 25 January 18
+Name Percentage of Meetings Attended

+Jill Youds Chair 100%

+Mike Hedges AM Member Representative 100%

+Nia Morgan Commission Representative 100%

+Ieuan Wyn Jones Member Representative 100%

+Robert Evans Commission Representative 100% since his appointment